Message from the Journal Council Chair

 - Author bio(s) including current title(s) and institution/foundation name(s)

-- Citations as endnotes
+- Citations as endnotes in APA style

 Include any photos or charts you'd like to be used for your article within the document you're submitting.
 Please be sure the images are in hi-res PNG format.
 By submitting a chart or image, you are saying you have permission to use them for your article.
 If you do not include any images, or AHP for some reason cannot use the images you provided, AHP reserves the right to choose a different image.